‘The space between life and death… can kill‘

 Cast and characters:

 The film was shot with the title Reaper.
-The retitling is obviously a take on Pet Sematary.
+The retitling was obviously to cash-in on the remake of Pet Sematary.